 Working arrangements during COVID-19 pandemic

-As this unusual situation continues, staff remain contactable via their usual email addresses and contact numbers.
-If you do not know the details of the person you wish to contact, or for general enquiries, please email firstname.lastname@example.org.
+Whether at the office or working from home, staff remain contactable via their usual email addresses and contact numbers.
+In the case of any doubt or for general enquiries, it is recommended that the email address email@example.com is used.
 Please rest assured that all messages will be received and responded to at the earliest opportunity.

 Thank you for your understanding and patience during these exceptional circumstances.